Fall 2019 Voyage Prep

 - Full Long Form (Unabridged Birth Certificate) or a certified/notarized copy.
 All documents issued in a language other the English must be accompanied by a sworn translation into English and certified in the issuing country.

-- If the minor is traveling with one parent, then the minor must present an affidavit from the absent parent stating consent to travel, or a court order granting full parental responsibilities to the present parent, or a death certificate in case of a deceased parent.
+- If the minor is traveling with one parent, then the minor must present a consent form from the absent parent stating consent to travel, or a court order granting full parental responsibilities to the present parent, or a death certificate in case of a deceased parent.

-- If the minor is traveling alone and/or with an adult other than parent(s) then the minor must also present a notarized affidavit from the parents/legal guardians stating consent to travel, providing contact details of the parents/guardians.
-As Semester at Sea is an educational institution, a Semester at Sea official onboard can be used as the named person accompanying/guardian.
+- If the minor is traveling alone and/or with an adult other than parent(s) then the minor must also present a notarized consent form from the parents/legal guardians stating consent to travel, providing contact details of the parents/guardians.
+As Semester at Sea is an educational institution, a Semester at Sea official on board can be used as the named person accompanying/guardian.
 The name and details of this person will be sent to you each semester as requested.

 - Copies of passport information page or identification documents of the parents/legal guardians.
 International passport holders must also provide a copy of their U.S. resident status.

 While on Semester at Sea, you have several options for staying in touch with family and friends.
 Additional information about these services will be provided to you on the ship.

 All voyagers are provided a free shipboard email address with which they can send and receive email messages on and off the ship.
 The email accounts will be in the format of firstname.lastname.FA19@semesteratsea.org (i.e. jane.doe.FA19@semesteratsea.org).
 Instructions for how to set up your voyage email account will be available approximately 1 month prior to embarkation.